Seed

 Frequently asked

-What is a good seed round size in 2025?
+What is a typical seed round size?

 What milestones do I need for a seed round?